modmore/docs/en/02_ConsentFriend/v1/03_Custom_Manager_Page/01_Services.md

 the description is left blank, the description is set by the lexicon entry "consentfriend.services.&lt;name&gt;.description" with the consentfriend namespace.

+**Contexts:** The context(s) where this service is active in the frontend.
+Available since ConsentFriend 1.5.0.

 **Active:** If "active" is checked, the service is shown in the consent management window window.